On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 • Advice, that is, activities that are not mandatory but recommended so that the expatriate citizen will not have financial losses.

-It is important to mention that the failure to carry out such activities may result in administrative sanctions, such as the imposition of fines or, in the worst-case scenario, the extradition of the citizen in an irregular situation.
+It is important to note that failure to comply with these obligations may result in administrative sanctions, including fines or, in severe cases, the deportation of individuals residing in Portugal irregularly.

 We will only deal with some important activities that an expat needs to carry out.